Uplifting Words for You

 With permission, I have extracted this picture-quote from Quote Master.
 All rights reserved worldwide.

-Since that morning of 17th January 2002, I have never seen Karau again because he closed down his grocery when I was away at Starehe Boys' Centre.
-I wonder what became of him and of his marriage.
-He must have separated with his wife, but that's just my guess.
+Since that morning, I have never seen Karau again because he closed his shop when I was away at Starehe Boys' Centre.
+I wonder what became of him.
+But I am sure he separated from his wife.

 ---------------------------------------------------------------------